Losant/losant-docs/docs/workflows/outputs/endpoint-reply.md

 In all cases, there is a significant amount of data available in a page render [by default](/experiences/views/#data-that-is-always-provided).
 The above only changes the `pageData` variable on that basic context object.

-The configuration for the Endpoint Trigger for a cloud workflow is slightly more complicated.
-Because cloud workflows are not versioned with your experience, you will need to select the version of your experience you want to use when choosing an experience page to render.
+The configuration for the Endpoint Trigger for an application workflow is slightly more complicated.
+Because application workflows are not versioned with your experience, you will need to select the version of your experience you want to use when choosing an experience page to render.
 By default this is the `develop` version:

 ![Endpoint Reply Node Page Config - Application Workflow](/images/workflows/outputs/endpoint-reply-node-page-config-app-flow.png "Endpoint Reply Node Page Config - Application Workflow")